 Monday AM Forecast: steamy start but slight relief possible this week

+This is the 23rd morning that we have hit 80-degrees or above for the overnight low, and this trend looks to continue though the week.
 The dangerous heat will stick around to begin the new week.
 However, a weak front will offer a few showers and slightly less humidity during the middle of the week.

 An EXCESSIVE HEAT WARNING will be in effect Monday from 10am to 7pm for the entire Storm Station Forecast Area.
 Dangerously hot conditions with heat index values possibly exceeding 115 degrees are expected.
 Extreme heat and humidity will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.